-- Systematic Inquiry: students are increasingly independent with critical thinking and use a variety of sources of knowing to guide care.
+- Systematic Inquiry: students are well prepared for all their clinical encounters.
+They are increasingly independent with critical thinking and use a variety of sources of knowing to guide care.
 They use research findings to guide their practice and in discussions with colleagues.
 Students question unclear decisions made by others.
-They consider strategies to promote rehabilitation, illness and injury prevention, and self-care.
+They consider strategies to promote health, rehabilitation, illness and injury prevention, and self-care.
 They are reflecting-in-action and can model this skill for colleagues. - Professional Growth: students are committed to professional growth and remain open to new ways of thinking and doing.
 They are independent in structuring learning conferences with colleagues and instructors.
 Students evaluate and modify their practice.
-They use multiple sources of knowing to synthesize a process for increasing their depth of understanding of public health nursing knowledge, attitudes and skills. - Creative Leadership: students establish collaborative partnerships with colleagues and work to foster collaborative decision making and referral.
+They use multiple sources of knowing to synthesize a process for increasing their depth of understanding of public health nursing knowledge, attitudes and skills. - Creative Leadership: students establish collaborative partnerships with colleagues (including public health nurses) and work to foster collaborative decision making and referral.
 They evaluate the partnership established and use team building, negotiation and conflict resolution skills to collaborate with people and resolve issues.
 Students clearly describe their role in health care and their particular skills in the community setting.
 They advocate for clients, families, and groups when they are unable to advocate for themselves. - Technical Skills: students are safe with acute care technical skills and are learning to modify them for the community environment.

-Verification

 I verify that the content of this course outline is current.

-athoring Instructor

-I verify that this course outline has been reviewed.

-Program Head/Chief Instructor

-I verify that this course outline complies with BCIT policy.
+Authoring Instructor Date I verify that this course outline has been reviewed.
+Program Head/Chief Instructor Date I verify that this course outline complies with BCIT policy.
+Dean/Associate Dean Date v Instructor(s)

-Déan/Associate Dean

-JUN 0 2 2003

-Date